WeiShaoD/neuroimage-menu/docs/source/FSL/FSL_menu.rst

 .. image:: FSL_install2.PNG

 After successful install FSL and set it up, let's analyze the data to gain some first-hand experience.
 You can find date from `OpenNeuro <https://openneuro.org/>`__ as we learned before.
+This course will show you how to run fMRI analysis with FSL.

+We will start